 And while feasting on the freshest seafood available, they engage in the discussion about how they can turn that dynamic around by choosing locally sourced seafood harvested by fishermen who care about the resource.
 Attendees understand that their seafood choices at restaurants or seafood counters make a difference … to their diets, the fishermen, the local businesses selling the product and mostly, to the resource.

-Here are a few links to blogs on the latest KNOW FISH Dinners.
+Here are a few links to blogs on some of the latest KNOW FISH Dinners.

 Contact One Fish Foundation for more information if you’d like to participate in a KNOW FISH Dinner or if you have any questions.